jvrsantacruz/scripts/backup/README.md

 	- ".dropbox"
 	- "*.cache"

-A very usual disposition is to send your backup to a remote server or a NAS.
-This can be easily done by adding *ssh* information for the *dest* directory, the server ip and the login user.
-The existence of this info will make the script transform the path into a valid *ssh* url like `user@host:/path/to/dest`.

-	# Where to store the backups
-	dest: /media/external/bk
-	dest_host: 192.168.1.100
-	dest_user: admin

-	# Directories to be backed up
-	origins:
-	- /home/jvr/Dropbox
-	- /home/jvr/.config

-In this other example, we perform a similar task but backing up a remote host **the other way**.
-Instead of sending data from a machine and storing it on other server, we pull it from other *passive* computer and store it locally.

 This other plan it's what I use to backup my smartphone on a local network through ssh.
 The plan also sets some options `rotate_max`, `logfile` and the `verbose` level.

-	# ssh backup

 	dest: /home/jvr/backup/nexus